-Lately, the demand for digital books has increased as people find it more comfortable in reading a book on their handheld devices, Kindle or PC.
+Lately, the demand for digital books has increased as people find it more comfortable to reading a book on their handheld devices, Kindle or PC.
 When it comes to Linux users, there are various ebook apps that will serve your purpose in reading and organizing your collections.

 In this article, I have compiled some of the best ebook readers for Linux.
 These ebook readers are best suited for PDFs, epubs, and other e-book formats.